locustio/locust/docs/writing-a-locustfile.rst

     :members: client
     :noindex:

-When inheriting from the WebLocust class, we can use its client attribute to make Websocket related actions against the server.
+When inheriting from the WebLocust class, we can use its client attribute to make SocketIO related actions against the server.
 Here is an example:

     from locust import WebLocust, TaskSet, task